AleksanderProkhorenkoDEV/Back-end/Framework-Laravel/biblioteca/README.md

     ALTER TABLE ALQUILERES ADD CONSTRAINT fk_ALQUILER_USUARIOS FOREIGN KEY (usuario_id) REFERENCES USUARIOS(id_usuario) ON DELETE NO ACTION ON UPDATE CASCADE;

+V2

+Installation and use of the Laravel and Carbon livewire package.

+Performing crud on all boards.
+To insert data we have used the controllers of each table to be able to use the CustomRequest to validate the input data.

+For edit, delete and select, we have used the livewire package to refresh this data.

+added to the models the relationships between the tables to be able to extract related fields, for example:

+In a rental we relate the table with users and books and extract the necessary data to carry out the relevant operations.

 ## 🔗 CONTACT